-- COM ID number and email address.

-- Grades for prerequisite courses.
+- COM ID number and email address. - Grades for prerequisite courses.
 An official transcript must be sent to Admissions and Records (A/R).
-It may take several weeks for A/R to review the transcript so be sure this is submitted to A/R in time to be reviewed before the end of the application cycle.
+It may take several weeks for A/R to review the transcript, so be sure this is submitted to A/R in time to be reviewed before the end of the application cycle. - Immunizations - HESI A2 transcript (be prepared to upload the transcript).
+You may upload up to 3 transcripts. - Prior work experience if applicable.
+This is not required, but it does provide additional application points. - Grades for PSYC and PHIL if applicable (transcripts must be sent to Admission and Records). - Copy of any degree or certification if applicable.
+This is not required, but it does provide additional application points.
+You may upload only one educational degree. - Upload a 2-minute video introduction for extra points. - If you are an honorably discharged Veteran, please upload a copy of your DD214 for an extra point.

-- Immunizations

-- Prior work experience if applicable.
-This is not required but does provide additional application points.
-You may include up to 2 work-related experiences.
-Be prepared to include:

-- Job title

-- Employer name

-- Contact Person

-- Contact Person Phone

-- Contact Person Email

-- Dates of Employment

-- Full-time or Part-time

-- Upload a 2-minute video introduction.